UoM-Data-Science-Platforms/gm-sde/docs/process-end-2-end.md

 ## People

 ### > Researchers
-Any researchers within the University of Manchester **(?)** who wish to make use of the GM IDCR for research.
+Any academic researchers within Greater Manchester who wish to make use of the GM IDCR for research.

+### > Operations Group (OG)
+A group within the University of Manchester, led by ***John Ainsworth?***, responsible for the ***TODO***...

 ### > Research Governance Group (RGG)
-A group within the University of Manchester, led by **TBA**, responsible for the approval and prioritisation of individual studies making use of the GM IDCR.
+A group within Health Innovation Manchester, led by Niels Peek, responsible for the approval and prioritisation of individual studies making use of the GM IDCR.

 ### > Research Data Engineers (RDE)
 A group within the University of Manchester, led by [Richard Williams](https://www.research.manchester.ac.uk/portal/richard.williams.html), with access to the full anonymised version of the GM IDCR.

 ### > Secondary Usage Governance Group (SUGG)
-A group within the Greater Manchester Health and Social Care Partnership, led by Guy Lucchi, that provide approval for access to the GM IDCR.
+A group within the Greater Manchester Health and Social Care Partnership, led by Guy Lucchi, that provide approval for access to the GM IDCR for secondary usage.

 ### > GraphNet
 The organisation responsible for the creation and maintenance of the GM IDCR.